bhklab/handbook/docs/software_development/Remote_Development/Google_Cloud_Platform/gcp_services.md

 ## 1. Google Cloud Storage (GCS)

-**Purpose**: Scalable and secure object storage for data files, datasets, and ML-ready data.
+GCS is a scalable and secure object storage for data files, datasets, and ML-ready data.

-**Use Case**:
+### Why Use GCS?

 -   Centralized storage for raw and processed datasets.
 -   Facilitates data sharing across team members.
 -   Integration with other GCP services like BigQuery and AI/ML tools.

-**How to Use:**
+### Setting Up and Using GCS

--   Ensure that you have completed [How to Use GCP](index.md#3-how-to-use-gcp) before starting this process.
+> Ensure that you have completed [How to Use GCP](index.md#3-how-to-use-gcp)

--   Create a GCS Bucket:
+> before starting this process.

-    -   Use the GCP console, gcloud CLI, or API to create bucket
+Use the GCP console, gcloud CLI, or API to create a bucket:

--   **Using Console:**
+#### Creating a GCS Bucket via Cloud Console

 -   Follow the instructions in this [documentation](https://cloud.google.com/storage/docs/creating-buckets#console) to create buckets.

--   **Using Command Line:**
+#### Creating a GCS Bucket via Terminal

-    -   In your development environment, run the gcloud storage buckets create command:
+-   In your development environment, run the `gcloud storage buckets create`
+    command:
     ```sh
     gcloud storage buckets create gs://<BUCKET_NAME> --location=<BUCKET_LOCATION>
     ```
     Where:

-    -   BUCKET*NAME* is the name you want to give your bucket, subject to naming requirement.
-For example, my-bucket.
+    -   `<BUCKET_NAME>` is the name you want to give your bucket, subject to naming requirement.
+For example, `my-bucket`.

-    -   BUCKET*LOCATION* is the location of your bucket.
-For example, us-east1.
+    -   `<BUCKET_LOCATION>` is the location of your bucket.
+For example, `us-east1`.

-    If the request is successful, the command returns the following message:
+-   If the request is successful, the command returns the following
-    **Creating gs://BUCKET_NAME/...**

--   **_Transfer Data:_**
+    message:
+    ```console
+    Creating gs://BUCKET_NAME/...
+    ```

+#### Transferring Data Across GCS

-    _From Local to GCS:_
+-   _From Local to GCS_:
     ```sh
     gsutil cp <local_file> gs://<bucket_name>
     ```

-    _From GCS to Local:_
+-   _From GCS to Local_:
     ```sh
     gsutil cp gs://<bucket_name>/<file_name> <local_destination>
     ```

 ## 2. BigQuery

-It is a SQL-based data warehouse that allows you to process, load, and analyze data efficiently using SQL queries.
+BigQuery is a powerful SQL-based data warehouse that allows you to process, load, and analyze large datasets efficiently using SQL queries.

-**Purpose**: A powerful data warehouse for querying, analyzing, and preprocessing large datasets.

-**Use Case**:
+### Why Use BigQuery?

--   Quickly preprocess and explore large datasets using SQL like query.
+-   Quickly preprocess and explore large datasets using SQL-like query.
 -   Simplifies aggregation, feature extraction, and preparation for ML models.
 -   You can directly load data from a GCS bucket into an SQL-based data warehouse (BigQuery).
-It supports all types of data—structured, semi-structured, and unstructured, including tsv, csv, parquet, avro, xlsx, and many more.
+It supports all types of data &mdash; structured, semi-structured, and unstructured; including tsv, csv, parquet, avro, xlsx, and many more.
--   To use BigQuery with a client library, please follow this [link](#https://cloud.google.com/bigquery/docs/reference/libraries) for detailed guidance.
+-   To use BigQuery with a client library, please follow this [link](#https://cloud.google.com/bigquery/docs/reference/libraries) for detailed guide.

--   **How to Use:**
+### Setting Up and Using BigQuery

-\*Ensure that you have completed [How to Use GCP](index.md#3-how-to-use-gcp) before starting this process.\*
+> Ensure that you have completed [How to Use GCP](index.md#3-how-to-use-gcp)
+> before starting this process.

-1. **Load Data into BigQuery**:
+#### Loading Data into BigQuery

-   From GCS:
+-   From GCS:
     ```sh
     bq load --source_format=CSV <DATASET_NAME>.<TABLE_NAME> gs://<BUCKET_NAME>/<FILE_NAME>
     ```

-2. **Query Data**:
+#### Querying Data

-   Use BigQuery's web interface or CLI to run SQL queries for data cleaning, feature engineering, and exploratory analysis.
+-   Use BigQuery's web interface or CLI to run SQL queries for data cleaning, feature engineering, and exploratory analysis.
-   Example:
+-   Example:
-    ````sql
+    ```sql
-    SELECT * FROM `project_id.dataset_name.table_name` LIMIT 10;```
+    SELECT * FROM `project_id.dataset_name.table_name` LIMIT 10;
-    ````
+    ```

-**Follow the instructions in this [document](https://cloud.google.com/bigquery/docs) to learn more about BigQuery**
+> Follow the instructions on this [page](https://cloud.google.com/bigquery/docs)
+> to learn more about BigQuery.

 ## 3. Cloud SQL for MySQL, PostgreSQL, and Microsoft SQL Server